-- Following the completion of the strategic review, a new Board Implementation Committee was formed with an effective date of 25 June 2024 (with fees payable from 1 August 2024).
-Fees for this Committee align to those agreed for the Board Investment Committee, the Technology and Cyber Security Committee and the Integration Committee. - As intended, with Pendal integration activities having now slowed, the Board Integration Committee ceased on 31 July 2024. - No other changes were made to fee levels for FY24 or FY25 for Non-Executive Directors.
-It is expected that Board composition and associated fee levels will be reviewed prior to the completion of the separation of Perpetual's Corporate Trust and Wealth Management businesses in early 2025.
+- Following the completion of the Strategic Review, a new Board Implementation Committee was formed with an effective date of 25 June 2024 (with fees payable from 1 August 2024).
+Fees for this Committee align to those agreed for the Board Investment Committee, the Technology and Cyber Security Committee and the Integration Committee. - As intended, with Pendal integration activities having now slowed, the Board Integration Committee ceased on 31 July 2024.